Dhonie07/kenzydemo/replit.md

 - Background: Near-black (#0a0a0a, #000000) for dramatic contrast
 - Text: White (#ffffff) and gray (#b3b3b3) for hierarchy

-**Typography**: Custom font stack using Google Fonts ('Creepster', 'Bebas Neue') for distinctive branding
+**Typography**: Custom font stack using Google Fonts ('Cinzel' for titles, 'Mogra' for descriptions) for distinctive branding

 **Layout System**: Flexbox-based responsive layout without grid, optimized for simple section-based structure